 - What is a guardian?

 A guardian does not necessarily need to be one person.
-It is possible that an institution, such as a nonprofit corporation or bank trust department, can also serve as a guardian for a ward.
+It is possible that an institution, such as a nonprofit corporation or bank trust department, can also serve as a guardian for the award.

 - Can anyone be a guardian?